 How To Plant Liriope

 The most commonly grown species of this genus in the garden are better known as the big blue lilyturf and the more aggressive growing and faster spreading liriope spicata creeping lilyturf.
+Liriope likes to be slightly dry when dormant so make sure there isnt any condensation inside the bag otherwise just keep it sealed and plant everything within a few days.
+The liriope is a shade tolerant low maintenance plant popularly grown as a groundcover and along the borders of flower beds.
 With grasslike leaves and late summer flower spikes liriopes liriope spp provide lush low maintenance ground covers for garden borders and challenging areas.

 Plant it and watch it grow has been my experience.
 Liriope is propagated from divisions or nursery transplants.
 Liriope plants are hardy perennials that reach a height of 30 to 45 cm.
 Several varieties exist such as the variegated liriope which has cream stripes running along.

 The ground cover liriope liriope muscari is also known as lilyturf monkey grass or spider grass.
 Few things can make a garden bed look better than a repetitive border plant.
 Lucky for beginning gardeners there is not really much to growing liriope.
 How to grow liriope.

 Water the planting as often as needed to keep the soil lightly moist especially during the first year after planting.

 - How To Make Lotus Flower Using Paper